-To make this apple babka I've used my bread machine.
-You can use a stand mixer.
+- To make this apple babka I've used my stand mixer.

-Warm up the milk and combine it to yeast and honey (inside the machine you're using).
+- Warm up the milk and combine it to yeast and honey into the mixer's bowl.

-Activate the machine, add the egg and gradually start pouring the sifted flour.
+- Activate the machine at low speed, add the egg and gradually start pouring the sifted flour.
+Change speed to medium.

-Drizzle the oil + water and let them blend until fully absorbed.
+- Drizzle the oil + water (or just butter) and let them blend until fully absorbed.